Grant Herbert Logo

 Because you have a plan, you can have an element of flexibility in that; if things happen, you can shift, adjust and tweak as you need to.

-So make sure that you can reflect with forward focus on what's working well, what needs to shift, what results have already been achieved and having an open communication environment that says: If, for some reason, trust is being eroded or there's a change in commitment or any of those things that pop up that safe zone is still there to be able to bring that up and go:
+So make sure that you can reflect with forward focus on what's working well, what needs to shift, what results have already been achieved and having an open communication environment that says: If, for some reason, trust is being eroded or there's a change in commitment or any of those things that pop up, that safe zone is still there to be able to bring that up.

 Establishing the coaching relationship and maintaining that as you build and go through the journey together is critical for any leader and coaching methodology.